Join a community of like-minded people to learn life-changing communication skills.

 This is an online course.
 We will invite you to six online calls, using a platform called Zoom — instructions to follow.
 Zoom allows us to break out into ‘rooms’ for smaller group and couples work.

-Shantigarbha and Gesine Schrader, certified trainers with the Centre for Nonviolent Communication.
+Gesine Schrader, certified trainer with the Centre for Nonviolent Communication.

 Gesine’s background is in teaching.
 She is a Montessori-certified teacher, and has supported a home school in Bristol to integrate NVC.
 Before moving to the UK from Germany, she worked for five years in a private school as a class teacher.
 Alongside this, she spent seven years developing an NVC Schools project around her home town of Hamburg.
 And before that, for seven years she led year-long Mother and Baby courses as a PEKiP-certified trainer.
 She says, “My passion is sharing NVC and find a way to bring it into education systems, so kids can ‘soak up the water’ wherever they swim, experience compassionate connection and develop trust in dealing with conflicts.”